-Each student's accommodations are determined by an evaluation of documentation submitted to Student Accessibility Services.
+Each student's accommodations are determined by interview with the student (and family as appropriate) and an evaluation of documentation submitted to Student Accessibility Services.

 Extensions on Assignments

 This accommodation is a carefully considered academic adjustment to support students with a diagnosed disability which may impact their ability to complete assignments if their symptoms become problematic or if they are hospitalized.
 The student may need brief extensions or alternate due dates of assignments when his/her medical condition exacerbates.
 Students must meet the fundamental course objectives with or without accommodation.
 Students are encouraged to request extensions as soon as they are able when the medical need presents itself.

 Flexible attendance is a carefully considered academic adjustment based on the student's diagnosed disability/medical condition, one that considers the course requirements and format, as well as the student’s needs.
 Faculty determine course attendance policies.
 Because attendance may be integral to the pedagogic process, these policies are set by faculty at the college, departmental, or individual level.

 Students must meet the fundamental course objectives with or without accommodation.
 In some cases, attendance is fundamental to course objectives; for example, students may be required to interact with others in the class, demonstrate the ability to think and argue critically, participate in performance based activities, contribute to group projects, etc. In other instances, faculty may determine that students can master course content through alternative means despite some or many absences.
 Students should participate in discussions regarding this accommodation.